-Step Together is a service providing innovate solutions for individuals with complex needs in Somerset, which we started to deliver in April 2019.
+Step Together is a service providing innovate solutions for individuals with complex needs in Somerset.
 The service operates on an outreach basis, working with individuals in the community.

 Rather than being a provider of accommodation, this service works with a range of support services, landlords and housing providers to remove barriers and increase access to stable accommodation.